 21 November 1994

-Even Bailey's brilliant cover stories can't explain away his siblings' absence when bothersome social worker Jane Gideon pays an unannounced visit, especially as Claudia was even reported missing to the police as nobody minded her announcing a date with peer Artie.
+Even Bailey's brilliant cover stories can't explain away his siblings' absence when bothersome social worker Jane Gideon pays an unannounced visit, especially as Claudia was even reported missing to the police as nobody noticed her announcing a sleepover at a friend's house.
 Afraid of being broken up, the kids must reconsider privacy and responsibilities.
 Bailey faces slipping grades and finds out Charlie secretly takes professor Dwight's architecture course.
-Bill is called on jury duty, so Kirsten is back, but already the fifth in nine months.
+Bill is called on jury duty, so Kirsten is back, but already the fifth childminder in nine months.
 Julia drives club manager Morgan Lathem to desperation leading a waitresses strike and still resigning after the provocative uniform is abandoned.
 Gideon's piling-up suspicions are however countered by a childishly honest plea about family reality.

 28 November 1994

 Bailey was looking forward to a forest camping trip to be alone with Kate, until he finds out from her mother that the plan to attend a Connecticut boarding school she blames on her domineering father is her own, as she admits to have a life of her own.
 Bailey is persuaded to go camping the last weekend she's in San Francisco after a promise of intimacy, but when the moment arrives her confession that was only a lure spoils it for the true romantic.
-When Charlie angrily calls a halt to Kirsten's mixed signals, she confesses to have pit them on hold because of cancer risk examinations.
-Charlie stands by her until the infertility-only diagnose.
-Artie, Claudia's music friend, responds inversely to her ridiculously clumsy attempts to win him over with tricks like mystery and jealous-making with Will, which she overhears from Julia and Nina, but honesty saves the day.
-Julia now dates her club boss Morgan Lathem, never mind his drug past, falsely suspects him of 'infidelity' without grounds, learns he has a kid daughter and is found out a legal age liar.
+When Charlie angrily calls a halt to Kirsten's mixed signals, she confesses to have put them on hold because of cancer risk examinations.
+Charlie stands by her through the infertility diagnosis.
+Artie, Claudia's music friend, responds adversely to her ridiculously clumsy attempts to win him over with tricks like mystery and jealousy-making with Will, which she overhears from Julia and Nina, but honesty saves the day.
+Julia now dates her former club boss Morgan Lathem, never mind his drug past, suspects him of 'infidelity' without grounds, learns he has a kid daughter and is found out as a legal age liar.

 Season 1, Episode 13: Grownups12 December 1994